deskofkyle/WaterLogging/README.md

 11. When the visualization tab next appears, it will make another request to HealthKit to calculate the new goal.

 # Architecture Decisions / Trade-Offs:
-**Dependency Injection: **
+**Dependency Injection:**

 - I made a single dependency injection class called `MainDependencyContainer`.
 Each object in the project provides its own factory method.
 Main Dependency Container then provides an abstract interface of the object to hide the concrete initialization of the object.
-- Even for small projects, I think dependency injection helps me understand the dependency graph of the project’s classes.
-In this case, I did not want to overengineer DI with any complex resolution techniques.
+- Even for small projects, dependency injection helps me understand the dependency graph of the project’s classes.
+In this case, I did not want to over-engineer dependency injection with any complex resolution techniques.
 I simply wanted to have all the dependency definitions in a single place.

 **Protocol Oriented Objects:**

 I made pretty heavy use of protocol-oriented classes.
 You will notice the dependency container returns protocols instead of the concrete class.
 This technique serves two purposes: 1) I can define the interface for an object relatively easily.
 A protocol can expose the properties and methods that a public (internal) class can have access to two.
 2) It makes unit testing easier through the ability to create mock objects using separate objects that conform to the protocol.

-**Core Data for Water Logging Persistence: **
+**Core Data for Water Logging Persistence:**

 As mentioned, I did not want to over-engineer the data persistence layer.
 I chose to store today’s water consumption in Core Data because it is built-in, fast, and allows for extensibility.
 If we want to store months or years of water consumption records, Core Data would be the most efficient for many records if we continued working on this application.

 **User Defaults for Goals Persistence:**

 I made a trade-off to not store historical goals data.
 I only need a reference to the current goal to calculate today’s water consumption progress.
 Since I wanted to persist the goal across sessions, User Defaults was the simplest approach.
 If I want to expand on goals functionality, I would probably consider a different mechanism like another Core Data entity to show historical goals data.

 **MVVM/MVC:**

 Most of the app takes an MVC approach; I separate the models, views, and controllers.
 For the UI-heavy components, I took a more MVVM approach.
 MVVM (especially for the goal visualization) allows me to separate the data that powers the view from the view itself.
 I am also heavily influenced by the notion of a “Worker” object – HealthQueryGenerator, WaterGoalGenerator, WaterLogStorage.
 These worker objects offload the base implementation into an abstract interface that is easier to work with.
 These worker objects exist in-between the Model and the Controller layer.

 **UIStackView and Programmatic Autolayout**

 For clarity during development, I opted to use UIStackView.
 I chose this option because it allows for interface flexibility.
 If I wanted to change the ordering of the sections, a UIStackView would be ideal.
 Since this app does not have a scroll view, a UIStackView works well.
 If I did need to add scrolling.
 I would opt for a UICollectionView or UITableView if I needed to display a long list of information.
 I chose programmatic auto-layout to demonstrate how constraints are added and removed.
 I did not use XIBs here since programmatic auto-layout provides better readability over the UI’s structure.
 I also did not use Storyboards, since there was not much navigation involved.

 **Class vs. Struct**

 You will notice a mixed-use of Struct and Class for objects in the project.
 The main decision here was to use Classes for objects that need to hold “state”.
 If the object did not need to hold state, a struct was preferred since it provides better immutability.

 # Limitations:

 - **Timezones:** I chose a time-zone independent approach to data storage.
 All records are based on the beginning of the day until now using the device’s local timezone.

 - **Unit of Measurement:** I chose to only store representation in milliliters (mL).
 Other units of measurement could be supported in the future, but I wanted the database to only handle a single unit of measurement type for all records to prevent confusion.

 - **Loading Persistent Store:** In production applications, loading the persistent store from CoreData could fail for a variety of reasons (like no memory on device).
 In this app, I do not handle failure of loading the persistent store.

 - **HealthKit Authorization Status:** As mentioned, I only request HealthKit authorization once.
-If the user manually turns of Health authorization for weight in iPhone settings, I could only handle that case on the query side.
+If the user manually turns off Health authorization for weight in iPhone settings, I could only handle that case on the query side.
 If I had more time, better displaying the health kit authorization status would be a plus.

 - **Max Weight:** Potentially, the auto-generated goals could calculate a goal that is beyond the maximum goal of (6000mL) if a user’s weight is high enough.
 I would like to more gracefully handle max weight in a future update.

-- **Core Data “Sum” Optimization: **Using CoreData, I fetch all records for the last day.
-I then run a `reduce` function on the results of the Core Data fetch to calculate the sum of amounts fo this day.
+- **Core Data “Sum” Optimization:** Using CoreData, I fetch all records for the last day.
+I then run a `reduce` function on the results of the Core Data fetch to calculate the sum of amounts for this day.
 While I could perform a more efficient query to calculate the sum directly from the Core Data query (like using an NSExpression), I opted to just use a reduce function.
-Since these records are manually entered, the intractability of using reduce on a large dataset could be slow, but since we are only handling 10-20 records are a time for a day, the reduce function should be fast enough.

 - **Detecting “New” Weight Entries:** Automatically detecting new weight in HealthKit would be accomplished through HKObserverQueries and HKAnchoredObjectQueries.
 I used this approach at Strava, but in this example app, we have to perform a new query to HealthKit each time the visualization loads.
 Detecting new weight entries and only updating the goal when weight changes would be a nice optimization.